hellguz/Magnetizing_FloorPlanGenerator/README.md

 4. The built `.gha` file will be in `build/net48/`

 ### Dependencies
+The plugin is **self-contained** - all 3rd party dependencies are embedded directly in the `.gha` file using Costura.Fody.

-All required dependencies are included in the `libs/` folder:
+Development dependencies in `libs/` folder:
-- `RhinoCommon.dll` - Core Rhino API
+- `RhinoCommon.dll` - Core Rhino API (available in Rhino installation)
-- `Grasshopper.dll` - Grasshopper API
+- `Grasshopper.dll` - Grasshopper API (available in Rhino installation)
-- `GH_IO.dll` - Grasshopper I/O operations
+- `GH_IO.dll` - Grasshopper I/O operations (available in Rhino installation)
-- `clipper_library.dll` - 2D polygon operations
+- `clipper_library.dll` - 2D polygon operations (embedded in final .gha)

 ### Testing
 1. Copy the built `.gha` file to your Grasshopper Libraries folder